tradlyplatform/marketplace-api/puffin-v2/docs/deployment.md

 Launching your apps in Google PlayStore through our managed apps will have this list of steps.

 1. You buying a Google Play Developer Licence
-2. You providing access to Google Play access to Bradly Launchpad team (team@tradly.app) as we need to do below activities (Developer level access should be sufficient)
+2. You providing access to Google Play access to Tradly Launchpad team (The team will send you the email address) as we need to do below activities (Admin level access should be needed for the first release, later you can change to Developer only access)
 3. Filling the informations like favicon, name, Privacy URL, etc under Superadmin is mandatory step before we go for production APK creation process.
 4. You can fill the “Store Listing” fields also under Store Presence
 5. APK Upload process: We Download & upload the SigningKey for your app, a mandatory process for Google.
 [Read more here on why it’s needed](https://support.google.com/googleplay/android-developer/answer/7384423).